'Game of Thrones' star on finale backlash: "It feels a bit ungrateful"

 She continued: “Of course, you’re going to have all sorts of criticisms and I just thought it was a sign of how good the show was.”

-Van Outen also commented on the petition that was levelled at the Game of Thrones writers, demanding a new final season “that makes sense”.
+Van Houten also commented on the petition that was levelled at the Game of Thrones writers, demanding a new final season “that makes sense”.

 “That’s beyond fandom.
 That’s extremism.
 That’s scary,” van Houten said.
 “Knowing the writers and knowing how fucking great they are, they don’t deserve that.”